Learning

 Thoughts

-Ignorance (or the continuation of the current state) is often more comfortable (or energetically prudent) than learning, because learning implies the work of changing.
+Ignorance (or the continuation of the current state) is often more comfortable, or energetically prudent, than learning.
+Learning implies the work of changing.

 Learning and teaching are forms of Violence.
 They are energetically and structurally expensive.
 They are risky.

-By contrast valuable learning is slow and addresses relationships, mutualistic or otherwise.
-This learning relates to justice through active inclusion of related agents.
+By contrast, valuable learning is slow and addresses relationships, mutualistic or otherwise.
+It relates to justice through the active inclusion of related agents.

 Valuable learning accrues.
-If not, learning is an expensive indulgence.
-In many situations such accrual requires active (and innovative) support.
+Otherwise, learning becomes an expensive indulgence.
+In many situations, such accrual requires active and innovative support.

 Any interpretation of reality is intrinsically violent.
 Cf. ontological violence.
-It is possible to avoid physical violence but some ontological violence is intrinsic to all knowledge.
+Learners can avoid physical violence, but some ontological violence is intrinsic to all knowledge.

 Oksala, Johanna.
 Foucault, Politics, and Violence.
 Evanston: Northwestern University Press, 2012.